 How to Set Targets

-That can be your target.
-Then you can plan backwards and start setting aside what you need to save in order to reach your goals.
+After you determine your goals, you can plan backwards and start setting aside what you need to save in order to reach them.
 You might want to look into starting a retirement savings plan—there are more options than just an employer-backed 401(k).
+For example, you can open a ira savings account in addition to a employer-backed 401(k).

 If you have debt, like student loans, then paying that off might be one of your first priorities.
 Consider paying off the highest interest rate loans and credit cards first and, if it makes sense for you, refinancing to lower interest rates when possible.